New Governance Model: Smaller Board, Broader Representation

 - The Board

-- Role will primarily be that of a decision-making and strategy-setting body.
+- Role is that of a decision-making and strategy-setting body.

 - Will maintain its legal fiduciary and oversight responsibilities, and will be accountable to the Representative Assembly and the entire membership

 - Comprised of 9 members – the President, President-Elect and 7 Directors at Large – allowing for efficiency in decision-making and the ability to quickly respond to events that arise.